alexandermendes/Flask-Z3950/docs/index.rst

 Quickstart
 ==========

-Performing a database search via Z39.50 can be done like this:
+To set up a Z39.50 gateway you can do this:

 .. code-block:: python